Blockbuster (BBI / BBI.B): Relative Value Arbitrage Opportunity

-3:03 AM Cogitator: also blockbuster is attractive
+3:03 AM Cogitator: also blockbuster is just ridiculous

-Client-9: who’s buying and how is it being financed?
+Client 9: who’s buying and how is it being financed?

 3:05 AM Cogitator: nobody